jitubutwal144/customer-churn-prediction-with-clean-code-mlops/README.md

 - Train two classification models (sklearn random forest and logistic regression) - Random forest has better performance than logistic regression in this case
 - Identify most important features influencing the predictions and visualize their impact using SHAP library
 - Save best models with their performance metrics
-- Use autopep8 module to adjuat the code to PEP8 standard
+- Use autopep8 module to format the code according to PEP8 standard
 - Use pylint linter to improve quality of the code